frame-lang/frame-docs/index.rst

 2. Hierarchical State Machines
 3. State history

-Frame considers these table stakes for a language for automata, therefore supports these capabilities and, in fact, improves on their design in some regards.
+Frame considers these capabilities to be table stakes for a language for automata, therefore supports these and adds features to make them more powerful and useful.

-State and Enter/Exit event parameters
+Enter/Exit event parameters
 ===========

-One innovation on traditional statecharts is the ability to pass arguments with enter and exit events.
-This ability enables one way of achieving data transfer directly from one state to another during transitions.
-This capability avoids the need to find caching mechanisms for data that needs to be transmitted to other states.
+One innovation on traditional statecharts is the ability to pass arguments with enter and exit events during transitions.
+This ability enables a direct means to transfer data transfer from one state to another.
+This capability avoids the need to find ad hoc caching mechanisms for data that needs to be transmitted from one state to another during a transition.

 State Parameters
 ===========

-In addition to passing arguments on transitions, Frame also enables states to have parameters which are also initialized during a transition.
+In addition to passing arguments on enter and exit events during transitions, Frame also enables states to have parameters which are also initialized during a transition.
 Unlike enter and exit parameters, state parameters are scoped to the lifetime of the state itself.

 State Variables
 ===========

-Frame supports states having their own parameters and local variables.
+Frame supports states having their own local variables.
 This feature keeps data related to a state in the state's local scope rather than the system scope.
 This approach to data isolation at the state level makes it easier to reason about state behavior